theochem/fanpy/docs/overview.rst

 for the given electronic Hamiltonian, :math:`\hat{H}`.
-Since finding the exact solution in the full Hilbert space (function space) is not practical, we use a finite set of one-electron basis functions (orbitals) from which we build the N-electron basis functions.
+Since finding the exact solution in the full Hilbert space (function space) is not practical, we use a finite set of one-electron basis functions (orbitals) from which we build the N-electron basis functions (Slater determinants).
 Since the wavefunction is antisymmeteric with respect to the interchange of the electrons, we use the antisymmeterized product of orbitals (Slater determinant) as the foundation from which the wavefunction is built.
 Then, the Hamiltonian, which operates on the wavefunction, can also be expressed with respect to